Isabelle Boulay: Biography

-Since then, she has had considerable success both in Quebec and in Europe.
+Since then, Boulay has had considerable success both in Quebec and in Europe.
 Her biggest-selling album in France was the 2000 release Parle-moi.
 On 14 February 2008, she was presented with the medal of the National Assembly of Quebec by the mayor of her hometown, in recognition of her contribution to the arts.
+Beginning 2001-2004, the French media began referring to Boulay as one of the grandes voix québécoises (great Quebecois voices) at the centre of contemporary trends in popular music.
+Other singers grouped in this category included Lara Fabian, Céline Dion, Natasha St-Pier, Garou, Daniel Lavoie, Lynda Lemay, Bruno Pelletier and Roch Voisine.
+However, the musicologist Catherine Rudent concludes that only Fabian, Dion and St-Pier truly resemble Boulay in répertoire, voice and techniques of interpretation.
+These singers have in common a style inherited from soul music, in which expressive vocality takes priority over the text, making full use of registers of the chest and head, vocal ornamentation and improvisation.

-She has been a coach on La Voix for its second, third, and fifth edition, respectively.
+Boulay was a coach on La Voix for its second, third, and fifth editions.
 In March 2019, she was one of 11 singers from Quebec, alongside Ginette Reno, Diane Dufresne, Céline Dion, Luce Dufault, Louise Forestier, Laurence Jalbert, Catherine Major, Ariane Moffatt, Marie Denise Pelletier and Marie-Élaine Thibert, who participated in a supergroup recording of Renée Claude's 1971 single "Tu trouveras la paix" after Claude's diagnosis with Alzheimer's disease was announced.

 Personal life

 In October 2008, Boulay and her producer Marc-Andre Chicoine, had their first child together, Marcus Andrew.

-She is in 2020 living with the French minister of Justice, Éric Dupond-Moretti.
+Since 2016, she is living with the French Minister of Justice, Éric Dupond-Moretti.